BSG-Africa/blog/_posts/2016-03-07-cyclic reference detector.md

 		find_objects_with_cyclic_reference(field value)
 ```

 The graph below shows how the algorithm works.
-A circle represents an Objects, a black objects shows the object being processed.
-Red circle represent an object than can cause StackOverflowException.
+A circle represents an object, a circle filled in black colour shows the object being processed, circle filled in red represent an object than can cause StackOverflowException.

 <center>
   <img title="Graphical representation of how an object with cyclic reference is detected." src="{{ site.baseurl }}/images/wizard.jpg"/>